 We do not have any products that have gained regulatory approval.
 Our business is substantially dependent on our ability to obtain regulatory approval for, and, if approved, to successfully commercialize our programmed T cell product candidates.
 We cannot commercialize product candidates in the United States without first obtaining regulatory approval for the product from the FDA; similarly, we cannot commercialize product candidates in countries outside of the United States without obtaining regulatory approval from comparable regulatory authorities in relevant jurisdictions, such as the European Commission in Europe (granted on the basis of a positive opinion from the Committee for Medicinal Products for Human Use of the EMA and commonly referred to as EMA approval).
+Additionally, to file for licensure in any jurisdiction outside of the UK we must first receive GMP certification from the MHRA.
 Before obtaining regulatory approvals for the commercial sale of any product candidate for a particular indication, we must demonstrate with substantial evidence gathered in preclinical and clinical studies, that the product candidate is safe and effective for that indication and that the manufacturing facilities, processes and controls are adequate with respect to such product candidate.
-To date, we have had only limited interaction with both the FDA and the EMA regarding our product candidates.
-Prior to seeking approval for any of our product candidates, we will need to confer with the FDA, the EMA and other regulatory authorities regarding the design of our clinical trials and the type and amount of clinical data necessary to seek and gain approval for our product candidates.
+The obe-cel Regenerative Medicine Advanced Therapy (RMAT) designation was submitted to FDA in February 2022 and was granted in April 2022.
+Similarly, in the UK, Autolus utilized the MHRA Innovative Licensing and Access Pathway (ILAP) and applied for 'innovative medicine' designation (Innovation Passport) which allows for fast track regulatory approval.
+The UK ILAP designation in r/r adult B-ALL was granted in June 2021.
+Additionally, EMA PRIME designation in r/r B-ALL was obtained in March 2021.
+Moreover, Orphan Designation in B-ALL was granted by the FDA in November 2019 and by the EMA in March 2022.
+To date, we have had only limited interaction with the FDA, MHRA and the EMA regarding our product candidates.
+Prior to seeking approval

-The time required to obtain approval by the FDA, the EMA and other regulatory authorities is unpredictable but typically takes many years following the commencement of preclinical studies and clinical trials and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
+The time required to obtain approval by the FDA, MHRA, the EMA and other regulatory authorities is unpredictable but typically takes many years following the commencement of preclinical studies and clinical trials and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
 In addition, approval policies, regulations, or the type and amount of clinical data necessary to gain approval may change during the course of a product candidate's clinical development and may vary among jurisdictions.
 It is possible that none of our existing product candidates or any future product candidates will ever obtain regulatory approval.

-Our product candidates could fail to receive regulatory approval from the FDA, the EMA or other regulatory authorities for many reasons, including:
+Our product candidates could fail to receive regulatory approval from the FDA, MHRA, the EMA or other regulatory authorities and, consequently, fail to achieve suitable commercial success for many reasons, including: